-First week - Faculty member makes application for fall semester leave of absence to department chair.
+First week - Faculty member makes application for September leave of absence to department chair.

-Second week - Recommendation on fall semester leave of absence - department chair to school dean.
+Second week - Recommendation on September leave of absence - department chair to school dean.

-Third week - Recommendation on fall semester leave of absence - dean to provost.
+Third week - Recommendation on September leave of absence - dean to provost.

-Fourth week - Recommendation on fall semester leave of absence - provost to president.
+Fourth week - Recommendation on September leave of absence - provost to president.